top of page

 Ecophysiology and evolution of Joshua trees

-I am a collaborator with the Joshua tree genome project and a Co-PI on a recently funded NSF award to understand the roles of biotic and abiotic selection in the evolution of Joshua trees (Yucca brevifolia and Y. jaegeriana).
+As part of the Joshua tree genome project and an NSF award, we are working to understand the roles of biotic and abiotic selection in the evolution of Joshua trees (Yucca brevifolia and Y. jaegeriana).
 We're linking population genetics, demography, genomics, and ecophysiology to understand how populations of Joshua trees are adapting (or not) to local environments, with a particular eye toward understand heat and drought stress in this species.
 Follow along at the Joshua tree genome project website or on Twitter.

 dune_yuccaglor.jpg